wwwGeneral/OLDBLOG/_posts/2023-01-19-from-unprivileged-user-to-system-krbrelayup.md

 - redteam
 - exploit
 date: 2023-01-19 21:42 +0100
+description: In this article, I will show you a very useful exploit which allows you to perform a privilege escalation in a Windows environnement.
+From an unprivileged user to nt autority\system.
+image: /assets/img/KrbRelayUp/preview.png
 ---
 ## Summary
 In this article, I will show you a very useful exploit which allows you to perform a privilege escalation in a Windows environnement. **From an unprivileged user to `nt autority\system`**.